Parents are responsible for ensuring that their children attend school regularly and on time. This is a legal requirement.

 The school does not support holidays during term time unless there are very exceptional circumstances.
 All parents requesting a holiday form must make an appointment to see the Principal first and all holidays are classified as unauthorised.

-Registers are closed and sent to the school office at 8:40am.
+Registers are closed by 8:40am.
 Children who arrive after this time are deemed absent for registration and will receive a late mark at the school office.
 Children who arrive more than thirty minutes after the closure of the registers are will be marked absent but with authorisation for the entire morning session.

 Attendance is monitored by the Principal.
 If lateness persists the Principal will contact parents.
 All children who are late must report to the school office to register their arrival and to make lunchtime bookings for a school meal or packed lunch.